krober10nd/SeismicMesh/README.md

     )
 ```

-** A disk, a cube and a rectangle geometries can be quickly meshed.
+**A disk, a cube and a rectangle geometries can be quickly meshed too.**

 ![Disk](https://user-images.githubusercontent.com/18619644/95608173-1f51da80-0a33-11eb-90be-170beda85b5a.png)